cyberbotics/urdf2webots/README.md

 The script accepts the following arguments:
   - **-h, --help**: Show the help message and exit.
-  - **--input=INPUT**: Specifies the URDF file to convert or the URDF content string.
+  - **--input=INPUT**: Specifies the URDF file to convert.
-  - **--output=OUTFILE**: If set, specifies the path and, if ending in ".proto", name of the resulting PROTO file.
+  - **--output=OUTPUT**: If set, specifies the path and, if ending in ".proto", name of the resulting PROTO file.
 The filename minus the .proto extension will be the robot name (for PROTO conversion only).
   - **--robot-name**: Specify the name of the robot and generate a Robot node string instead of a PROTO file (has to be unique).
   - **--normal**: If set, the normals are exported if present in the URDF definition.
   - **--box-collision**: If set, the bounding objects are approximated using boxes.